Jennifer S. Shumaker-Parry

 Synthesis, interfacial chemistry, and catalytic activity of metal nanoparticles and support materials for heterogenous catalysis

 Exploration of different synthetic methods has led to new approaches for nanoparticle stabilization, flexible surface chemistry, and control over assembly and stability in different solvent environments.
 We have developed synthetic approaches based on novel reducing agents that serve dual roles and provide control of the properties of the materials.
 The surface chemistry, catalytic activity and optical properties of these materials are being studied.
 These studies include combining the nanoparticles with silica nanoparticles and synthetic nanodiamond as support materials for heterogeneous catalysis applications.
-The supports can be further functionalized with polymer brushes to control the local environment of nanoparticle and molecular catalysts.
+We are studying the functionalization of nanodiamond and silica supports with polymer brushes to control the local environment of nanoparticle and molecular catalysts.

 *Indicates undergraduate co-author